Last updated on August 23rd, 2024 at 08:42 am

 Check for travel warnings

-Before traveling abroad, check the U.S. State Department website for travel advisories.
+Before traveling abroad, check the U.S. Department of State webpage for travel advisories.
 These bulletins can tell you what areas to avoid to stay safe while traveling internationally.

 Register with the embassy or consulate